-Theresa May was applauded at the Pink News Awards last month, vowing to change laws because being transgender is ‘not an illness’.
+Theresa May was applauded at the Pink News Awards in 2017, vowing to change laws because being transgender is ‘not an illness’.
 She promised to ‘streamline and de-medicalise’ the process of changing gender, removing the need for a medical diagnosis of gender dysphoria.
 She intends to make changes to the Gender Recognition Act to reflect updated modern attitudes towards transgender.
 ‘We are pressing ahead with inclusive relationships and sex education in English schools, making sure that LGBT issues are taught well’, she said.
 ‘We’re determined to eradicate homophobic and transphobic bullying.’

 Kirone McCaffrey, 27, knew he was in the wrong body from the young age of four.
 Despite being certain of his want to change, doctors didn’t believe him.
 He tells his story exclusively to Healthista.